Welkro/seismic-activity-alerting-application/README.md

 ### Building the Real-time Application

-Here’s a step-by-step guide to building the application:
+Here's a step-by-step guide to building the application:

 1. **Initialize the Chart:**